ERC-7818: Expirable ERC20

 The keywords “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

-Implementers of this REQUIRED inheritance ERC20 interface and MUST have all of the following functions and all function behavior MUST meet the specification.
+Compatible implementations MUST inherit from ERC-20’s interface and MUST have all the following functions and all function behavior MUST meet the specification.

 // SPDX-License-Identifier: CC0-1.0